-An employee who terminated his or her employment on 1 December 2020 and 1 May 2022, respectively, or later and has not received any salary increase must submit his or her claim to the employer within one month after the employee was notified that the salary review is complete.
-If the employee neglects to do so, he/she will not be entitled to a salary increase under this Salary Agreement.
+An employee who terminated his or her employment on 1 May 2023 and 1 May 2024, respectively, or later and has not received any salary increase must submit his or her claim to the employer within one month after the employees of the company was notified that the salary review is complete.
+If the employee neglects to do so, he/she will not be entitled to a salary increase under this salary agreement.